-We Dare You To Take This Road Trip To Massachusetts’ Most Abandoned Places
+Take A Thrilling Road Trip To The 8 Most Abandoned Places In Massachusetts

 Massachusetts has a long and storied history, and it has its fair share of fascinating ruins to prove it.
 While not all of the state’s abandoned spots are accessible, there are some that allow you to drive or hike right up.
-This road trip will take you across the state to some of the most interesting and easy-to-reach abandoned sites in Massachusetts.
+This road trip will take you across the state to some of the most interesting and easy-to-reach abandoned places in Massachusetts you can visit.

 Check out this interactive map for addresses and directions.
 Please note: Some of these places have interiors or areas that are off-limits to the public.
 Please obey all trespassing laws and be respectful of others’ property when exploring.

 What are your favorite abandoned places in Massachusetts you can visit?
 Mine happens to be the Franklin Park Zoo Bear Cages.
 Let us know in the comments!
 If spooky and scary are more your style, check out these 15 terrifying places across Massachusetts that will send shivers up your spine.

 Before you head out on this road trip, be sure to check out our road trip essentials checklist for everything you need!